Underdog promo code CBSSPORTS2: Play $5, get $75 offer for Seahawks vs. Patriots

-Underdog promo code CBSSPORTS2: $75 new user bonus for Seattle vs. New England in the Big Game 2026
+Underdog promo code CBSSPORTS2: $75 new user bonus for today's Big Game 2026 between the Seahawks vs. Patriots

 Underdog offers a $75 promotion for new users with the Underdog bonus code CBSSPORTS2

-The Seattle Seahawks face the New England Patriots in Sunday's Big Game, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
-Sam Darnold leads the Seahawks offense, while Drake Maye guides the Patriots, leaving plenty of ways to utilize the best DFS apps.
+Today's Big Game features the Seattle Seahawks vs. the New England Patriots, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
+The Seahawks are powered by quarterback Sam Darnold, while the Patriots are guided by quarterback Drake Maye, leaving plenty of ways to utilize the best DFS apps.
 The Underdog promo code varies by location, but includes a potential Play $5 in fantasy entries, get $75 in fantasy bonus entries.
 Regardless of your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 After downloading the Underdog app, here's how to get started and use the Underdog promo code CBSSPORTS2.
 Follow these steps to claim your Underdog deposit match bonus.